 Many countries do not have the same access to medical treatments as the UK and it is not uncommon for overseas medical bills to run into hundreds of thousands of pounds.
 Comprehensive travel insurance is therefore strongly recommended for all travellers.

-Travel insurance is a wide-ranging product that can provide financial cover for many eventualities and situations the policyholder may encounter when abroad.
+Travel insurance can provide financial cover for many eventualities and situations that you might encounter when abroad.
 This can include:

 Travel insurance may be sold as:

 - a single trip policy, covering one trip

 - an annual policy, covering multiple trips taken during the period of cover

 - an "ongoing" policy (such as those linked to a bank account or a credit card)

 - individual, couple or family cover

 It is vital that you purchase the correct insurance for your trip.

 The policy should include cover for:

 - emergency medical treatment, hospital charges, ambulance fees